How to Convert DVD to AVI Free and Easily [2026 Updated]

 💻Supported OS: Windows XP-11, Mac OS X 10.7.5 or later, Linux, Android, and iOS

 VLC Media Player is an open-source multimedia player developed by the VideoLAN project.
-While primarily known for playback, it features a hidden "Convert / Save" tool that allows you to convert DVD to AVI for free without installing extra plugins.
+While known for playback, it features a hidden "Convert / Save" tool that allows you to convert DVD to AVI for free without installing extra plugins.
 It is an excellent choice for digitizing unencrypted home discs directly on Windows, macOS, and Linux.

 Step 1: Open VLC and Add your Disc